mhagiwara/paper-reviews/morph.md

   - Bigram: hierarchical Dirichlet process, where each word w is associated with its own restaurant, which represents the distribution over words that follow w.
   - Experiments unigram -> lexicon accuracy higher but token F (~ 53.8) lower. bigram: both lexicon and token accuracy are higher than unigram (esp. tokens, F ~ 76.6)

 * Sharon Goldwater et al. A Bayesian framework for word segmentation: Exploring the effects of context.
-Cognition 112 (2009) 21-54.
+Cognition 112 (2009) 21-54. http://cocosci.berkeley.edu/tom/papers/wordseg3.pdf
   - What assumptions do learners hae to make about the nature of language in order to segment it?
   - Mathematical analysis shows that undersegmentation is the optimal solution when assuming statistical independence between words.
+  - Maximum-likelihood overfits the training data (just memorize the whole sequence) unless there is explicit constraint
+  - Unigram model: (1) If w_i is novel or not (2) If so, generate a phonetic form phoneme unigram, if not, generate proportional to its word frequency

+* Michael Brent.
+An Efficient, Probabilistically Sound Algorithm for Segmentation and Word Discovery.
+1999 http://arxiv.org/pdf/cs/9905007.pdf
   -

 * Teemu Ruokolainen et al. Painless Semi-Supervised Morphological Segmentation using Conditional Random Fields.
 EACL 2014. http://aclweb.org/anthology//E/E14/E14-4017.pdf
     - Linear chain CRF, IOB2 model on characters, with standard emission and transition features